 The User Tests have the ability to handle 2 data points.
 The colorimeter will determine the absorbance of the standards and calculate a response that will be stored to determine the concentration of future samples of unknown concentration.
-These standards should cover all the concentrations for the arange of the test being performed and be scanned beginning with the low concentration and finishing with the high concentration (for more information about this, see CALIBRATION CURVES, page 12).
+These standards should cover all the concentrations for the range of the test being performed and be scanned beginning with the low concentration and finishing with the high concentration (for more information about this, see CALIBRATION CURVES, page 16).
 Prepare these standards prior to entering a new calibration.

 NOTE: A calibration procedure must be performed before using any of the User Tests.
 The User Tests can be placed in any of the alterable sequences using Edit Sequences.

-Main Menu 1.
 Press and briefly hold to turn the meter on.
-The Testing Menu LaMotte logo screen will Editing Menu appear for about 3 seconds Run PC Link and the Main Menu will appear. dIIII 12:00:00 001/500
+The LaMotte logo screen will appear for about 3 seconds and the Main Menu will appear.

-■ NAMING THE TEST
+NAMING THE TEST

 A User Test can be up to 16 characters long.
-The menu choices for each character are 26 upper case letters A to Z, 26 lower case letters a to z, ten numerals 0 to 9, a space, a dash (-) and a decimal point (.).
+The menu choices for each character are 26 upper case letters A to Z, 26 lower case letters a to z, ten numerals 0 to 9, a space, a dash [-] and a decimal point [.].
 The existing name is displayed on the bottom line of the display.
 The character which is to be edited will blink and that character is also displayed in the center of the display.
 The character can be changed by using or to scroll to other characters.
 Use enter to select a character.
-The edited name is saved at any time by pressing exit or by pressing enter after selecting the sixteenth character.
+The edited name is saved at any time by pressing exit or by pressing enter selecting the sixteenth character.